proxmox/ceph/ceph/src/spdk/doc/bdev.md

 The SPDK null bdev driver is a dummy block I/O target that discards all writes and returns undefined data for reads.
 It is useful for benchmarking the rest of the bdev I/O stack with minimal block device overhead and for testing configurations that can't easily be created with the Malloc bdev.
-To create Null bdev RPC command `construct_null_bdev` should be used.
+To create Null bdev RPC command `bdev_null_create` should be used.

 Example command

-`rpc.py construct_null_bdev Null0 8589934592 4096`
+`rpc.py bdev_null_create Null0 8589934592 4096`

 This command will create an 8 petabyte `Null0` device with block size 4096.

-To delete a null bdev use the delete_null_bdev command.
+To delete a null bdev use the bdev_null_delete command.

-`rpc.py delete_null_bdev Null0`
+`rpc.py bdev_null_delete Null0`

 # NVMe bdev {#bdev_config_nvme}

 There are two ways to create block device based on NVMe device in SPDK.
 First way is to connect local PCIe drive and second one is to connect NVMe-oF device.
-In both cases user should use `construct_nvme_bdev` RPC command to achieve that.
+In both cases user should use `bdev_nvme_attach_controller` RPC command to achieve that.

 Example commands

-`rpc.py construct_nvme_bdev -b NVMe1 -t PCIe -a 0000:01:00.0`
+`rpc.py bdev_nvme_attach_controller -b NVMe1 -t PCIe -a 0000:01:00.0`

 This command will create NVMe bdev of physical device in the system.

-`rpc.py construct_nvme_bdev -b Nvme0 -t RDMA -a 192.168.100.1 -f IPv4 -s 4420 -n nqn.2016-06.io.spdk:cnode1`
+`rpc.py bdev_nvme_attach_controller -b Nvme0 -t RDMA -a 192.168.100.1 -f IPv4 -s 4420 -n nqn.2016-06.io.spdk:cnode1`

 This command will create NVMe bdev of NVMe-oF resource.

-To remove a NVMe controller use the delete_nvme_controller command.
+To remove an NVMe controller use the bdev_nvme_detach_controller command.

-`rpc.py delete_nvme_controller Nvme0`
+`rpc.py bdev_nvme_detach_controller Nvme0`

-This command will remove NVMe controller named Nvme0.
+This command will remove NVMe bdev named Nvme0.

+## NVMe bdev character device {#bdev_config_nvme_cuse}

+This feature is considered as experimental.

+Example commands

+`rpc.py bdev_nvme_cuse_register -n Nvme0 -p spdk/nvme0`

+This command will register /dev/spdk/nvme0 character device associated with Nvme0 controller.
+If there are namespaces created on Nvme0 controller, for each namespace device /dev/spdk/nvme0nX is created.

+Cuse devices are removed from system, when NVMe controller is detached or unregistered with command:

+`rpc.py bdev_nvme_cuse_unregister -n Nvme0`

 # Logical volumes {#bdev_ug_logical_volumes}